TW-RPC-005: Quantum-Resistant Tor-Enhanced Decentralized Node Infrastructure for PoT-O

 }Migration path (soft upgrade):

-register_minernow accepts PQC public key.- Legacy miners continue with Ed25519 only until flag day.
+adjust_difficultyinstruction can enforce PQC-only after governance vote.- Legacy miners continue with Ed25519 only until flag day.

 Library: liboqs + oqs-provider (Rust bindings) integrated into pot-o-validator/core.